The observed impact of galaxy halo gas on fast radio bursts: References

 {\bf Competing interests statement.} The authors declare that they have no competing financial interests.

 We used the 474 non-repeating CHIME/FRB sources published in Catalog 1\cite{chime-frbcat1}.
 We exclude the 18 repeating sources in case they have different distance or DM distributions than apparent non-repeaters.
 This could arise from the bias towards seeing two or more bursts from nearby objects\cite{lu-2019, frbpoppy-2019}, or if repeaters have preferentially larger ${\rm DM}_{\rm host}$.
-The CHIME/FRB Catalog 1 has three different DM fields: `dm\_fitb' is the best fit total DM of the observed FRB. `dm\_exc\_ne2001', and `dm\_exc\_ymw16' correspond to total DM minus the expected Milky Way contribution in that direction from the NE2001\cite{ne2001} and YMW16\cite{ymw16} models respectively.
+The CHIME/FRB Catalog 1 has three different DM fields: `dm\_fitb' is the best fit total DM of the observed FRB. `dm\_exc\_ne2001' and `dm\_exc\_ymw16' correspond to total DM minus the expected Milky Way contribution in that direction from the NE2001\cite{ne2001} and YMW16\cite{ymw16} models respectively.
 We are concerned here with extragalactic DM, so we opt to use `dm\_exc\_ne2001'.
 However, all three fields produce similar results in our analysis.
-To avoid potential uncertainties in modeling the Galactic interstellar medium, we exclude CHIME/FRB sources with an absolute value of Galactic latitude less than 5\,degrees, and consider a range of limits between 0 and 20 degrees.
+To avoid potential uncertainties in modeling the Galactic interstellar medium, we exclude CHIME/FRB sources with an absolute value of Galactic latitude less than 5\,degrees, and consider a range of limits on the maximum absolute value between 0 and 20 degrees.
+We do not attempt to subtract the Milky Way halo because its hot gas is assumed to be isotropic and would not affect our excess DM statistic \cite{keating-cgm}.

 The Gravitational Wave Galaxy Catalogue (GWGC) contains sky position, distance, $B$-band magnitude, and galaxy type for 53,255 galaxies within 100\,Mpc\cite{gwgc-2010}.
 We select only galaxies at distances less than 40\,Mpc such that their angular size is large enough to associate with the CHIME/FRB uncertainty region.
 We also set a minimum distance of 0.5\,Mpc so as to exclude globular clusters and the Magellanic Clouds.
-Finally, we use only galaxies whose absolute $B$-band magnitude is less than $-18.5$, and explore limits between $-17.0$ and $-19.5$.
+Finally, we use only galaxies whose absolute $B$-band magnitude is less than $-18.5$, and explore limits between $-18.0$ and $-19.5$.
 The fiducial cut leaves 2829 galaxies.
 This corresponds to a density of roughly 0.01\,Mpc$^{-3}$.
-The optical depth of galaxies with an average virial radius $R_{vir}$ out to a maximum distance $d_{max}$ is then $\tau\approx0.01\,\mathrm{Mpc}^{-3}\cdot\, d_{max} \cdot\pi R^2_{vir}\approx 0.05$ if we assume the mean virial radius is 200\,kpc.
-We therefore expect approximately 20--25 CHIME/FRB$\times$galaxy intersections.
-This is in line with our observations (teal solid curve in Figure 3).
+The optical depth of galaxies with an average virial radius $R_{vir}$ out to a maximum distance $d_{max}$ is then $\tau\approx0.01\,\mathrm{Mpc}^{-3}\cdot\, d_{max} \cdot\pi R^2_{vir}\approx 0.05$ if we assume the mean virial radius is 200\,kpc and $d_{max}$ of 40\,Mpc.
+We therefore expect approximately 20--25 CHIME/FRB-galaxy intersections.
+This is in line with our observations.

 We have cross-matched the CHIME/FRB Catalog 1 with a subset of the GWGC to look for FRBs for which,

 which we parameterize as,